-- (i) View: Orthogonal/PerspectiveControls the view of structural models and graphics. - (ii) Toolbar Style: text/small icons/medium icons/large icons

-Controls presentation style (text vs. icons) and size of the icons. - (iii) Stereo: off/red-cyan Turns red-cyan stereographic display on and off. - (iv) Global Rotate: screen ctr./molecule ctr.

-Screen ctr. rotates all molecules about a common center; while molecule ctr. rotates each molecule about its own center.
+- (i) View: Orthogonal/PerspectiveControls the view of structural models and graphics. - (ii) Menus: Classic List/Button Pad Controls presentation of menus either as lists or as button pads (icon palettes).
+The latter is likely to be better suited to touch screen computers and tablets. - (iii) Icons: Small/Medium/Large/Extra Large/Jumbo Controls size of the icons. - (iv) Sketch Pad: Small/Medium/LargeControls the size of the sketch pad (palette of sketch tools) for Spartan's 2D builder. - (v) Stereo: Off/Red-CyanTurns stereographic display on and off.
+This can also be done using the "3" key. - (vi) Global Rotate: Screen Centered/Molecule Centered Screen Centered rotates all molecules about a common center; while Molecule Centered rotates each molecule about its own center.

-(v) Animation Speed
+(vii) Animation Speed